Compassionate, dedicated and experienced staff and volunteers are at the heart of the success of ErinoakKids.

 President & CEO

-Bridget holds undergraduate degrees in clinical social work and political science, and a master’s degree in public policy and policy analysis.
-She was also among the first graduates of the Advanced Health Leadership Program for executives at the University of Toronto’s Rotman School of Management.
-Bridget has a professional designation as a Certified Health Executive (CHE) from the Canadian College of Health Service Executives.
+Bridget holds undergraduate degrees in clinical social work and political science, and a Master’s degree in public policy and policy analysis.
+She was also among the first graduates of the Advanced Health Leadership Program at the University of Toronto’s Rotman School of Management, and is a member in good standing of the Canadian Council of Health Leaders (CCHL).

-In the years to follow, Bridget progressed to management during a period of rapid organizational growth, where she took on roles of increasing complexity and worked as part of a team to provide vision and organization-wide leadership.
-Bridget's leadership work included the implementation of new programs, development of strategic initiatives, and the creation of frameworks for change and innovation.
+In the years to follow, during a period of rapid organizational growth, Bridget assumed roles of increasing breadth and complexity, working as an integral part of its leadership team to provide vision and organization-wide leadership.
+Her extensive portfolio included business development, implementation of new programs, development of strategy and the creation of frameworks for change and innovation.

 In 2006, Bridget was named Senior Vice President and Chief Operating Officer.
 Pursuant to a national search to replace the incumbent (retiring) Senior Executive, she assumed the position of President and CEO in 2008.

 Pauline began her career with ErinoakKids in 2002, as the first Training Specialist in Ontario approved to support the Autism Initiative for Central West Region.
 Since then, Pauline has taken on a number of progressively senior roles including Education Coordinator and Director, Autism Services.

 In July 2013, Pauline was appointed to the newly created role of Vice President, Autism Services.
 In this role, Pauline oversees all Autism Services streams, and provides leadership to the Central West Regional Autism Services Program in Ontario.